mac999/BIM_LLM/README.md

 LLM for BIM(Building Information Modeling).

 # Functions
-Fine turning LLM model for BIM
+Fine turning LLM model for BIM with RAG.